 Although (as experience already shows) R134a is also well suited for the conversion of existing R12 plants, the general use for such a "retrofit" procedure is not always possible.
 Not all compressors which have previously been installed are designed for the application with R134a.
-In addition a conversion to R134a requires the possibility to make an oil change, which is for example not the case with most hermetic type compressors.
+In addition, a conversion to R134a requires the possibility to change the oil, which is for example not the case with most hermetic compressors.

-Economical considerations also arise, especially with older plants where the effort of converting to R134a is relatively high.
-The chemical stability of such plants is also often insufficient and thus the chance of success is very questionable.
+Economic considerations also arise, especially with older systems, where the effort of converting to R134a is relatively high.
+The chemical stability of such systems is also often insufficient and thus the chance of success is very questionable.

-Therefore "Service blends" are also available for such plants as an alternative to R134a and are offered under the designations R401A/R401B, R409A.
+Therefore "Service blends" are also available for such systems as an alternative to R134a and are offered under the designations R401A/R401B*, R409A*.
 The main components are the HCFC refrigerants R22, R124 and/or R142b.
-Either HFC R152a or R600a (Isobutane) is used as the third component.
-Operation with traditional lubricants (preferably semi or full synthetic) is also possible due to the major proportion of HCFC.
+Either HFC R152a or R600a (Isobutane) is used as further component.
+Operation with traditional lubricants (preferably semi or completely synthetic) is also possible due to the major proportion of HCFC.

 A further service blend was offered under the designation R413A (ISCEON® 49 – DuPont), but replaced by R437A by the end of 2008.
 However, because of the development history of service blends, R413A will continue to be covered in this Report.
 The constituents of R413A consist of the chlorine free substances R134a, R218, and R600a.
 In spite of the high R134a content, the use of conventional lubricants is possible because of the relatively low polarity of R218 and the favourable solubility of R600a.